Ask about the wife: The student completely upsets Laschet – “That hurts me”

 If you believe the words of CSU boss Markus Söder, last weekend around the TV triad of the three chancellor candidates had a significant impact on the federal election on September 26th.
 The Bavarian Prime Minister is certain that the Union, which previously stumbled in the polls, will recover after the exchange of blows on ARD and ZDF.
 “That was a convincing performance and a clear win on points for Armin Laschet.
 This is a trend reversal and gives tailwind for the final spurt, ”wrote Söder on Twitter.

-The deputy CDU chairman Silvia Breher, who comes from Lower Saxony, said: “The trend reversal has been initiated.”
-Laschet had “proven in the TV Triell that he is chancellor”.
+The deputy CDU chairman Silvia Breher, who comes from Lower Saxony, said: “The trend reversal has begun.”
 On top of that, the local election result in Lower Saxony is “an absolute motivational boost for our election campaigners”.

 In the local elections, despite losses, the CDU remained the strongest political force with 31.7 percent (-2.6), ahead of the SPD with 30.0 percent (-1.2).
 Part of the truth, however, is that this is their worst local election result in the country since the 1960s.
 In this text we keep you up to date on all important information about Armin Laschet’s appearance in the ARD election arena. (as) *Merkur.de is an offer from IPPEN.MEDIA